 olly - Fotolia

 The serverless computing model doesn't exactly embody truth in advertising.
-There are servers behind the popular new application development method.
+There are servers behind the popular application development method.
 But the machines are out of sight -- in a cloud provider's data center, where they're maintained and serviced.
 And they don't incur costs unless they're explicitly being used.

 "There's definitely an efficiency and economic side to this," said Rich Sharples, senior director of product management at open source software vendor Red Hat.
 "I think that's what most people talk about.
-They talk about this new way of really being able to scale up to super-low prices.
+They talk about this way of really being able to scale up to super-low prices.
 And that's definitely interesting."

 What's more interesting, Sharples said in an interview with SearchCIO, is the "human economics" of the serverless computing model.